-Motherhood is far more complex and grittier than those bleached versions of it.
+Motherhood, however, is far more complex and grittier than those bleached versions of it.
 It’s a vocation that, when approached right, requires maternal sacrifice, encourages a selfless love from the mother, and fosters virtues in the family.

-Some wonderful mothers do their best to follow that definition.
+Some mothers do their best to follow that definition.
 They can inspire us and present a type of motherhood that adult survivors can learn from to parent their own children.

-The maternal love received was impatient, was unkind.
+The maternal love received by some children was impatient, was unkind.
 It was jealous, it was pompous.
 It was inflated and rude.
 It sought its own interest and was quick-tempered.
 It brooded over injury.
 It rejoiced over wrongdoing and despaired the truth.
 It bore nothing, believed nothing, hoped for nothing, and enduring nothing.
 That twisted version of love failed.

 - How Do You Handle Mother’s Day When Your Mother Was Abusive?

 - Four Sanity-Saving Tips for Ignoring Mother’s Day

 - You Don’t Owe Your Toxic Mother a Card, Candy, or Quality Time on Mother’s Day

 Onward and upward.

 Veronica Jarski is the founder and writer of The Invisible Scar, a passion project dedicated to raising awareness of emotional child abuse and its effects on adult survivors.
 She has extensive editorial experience and a bachelor’s degree in journalism.
 Her work has been featured on myriad online publications.
 She also is the author of an e-book about waking up to the realization that one had an emotionally abusive childhood.

 9 thoughts on “Three Must-Read Posts for Mother’s Day If You’re an Adult Survivor of Emotional Child Abuse”